Sakib678/OWASP-Top-10-Tryhackme-Writeups/AO1 - Broken Access Control/writeup.md

 ### Challenge 1 Writeup:

 This challenge is a Broken Access Control challenge focusing on IDOR (Insecure Direct Object Reference).
-This is where an attacker is able to access a resource indirectly via a broken access control.
+This is where an attacker gains unauthorised access to a resource indirectly via a broken access control.

 ![Screenshot 2025-06-09 172830](https://github.com/user-attachments/assets/14e6ea86-4c37-47cc-b734-5caebc799178)